 Ecohz GO2 is based on renewable electricity purchases documented with Guarantees of Origin (GO).
 GO2 is a premium product that enables a significant share of the GO revenue to top-finance a named project, in this case Tågeröd.
 The result is that 18 GWh clean, renewable power is generated annually, and in the excess of 240 GWh new power by the end of 2030.

 The real innovation is linked to the GO2 financing model which enables, within two to four years, the top-finance loan to be recirculated and finance yet another power plant of similar size.
 By 2030, H&M group’s single decision will have resulted in another eight wind turbines to be top-financed and built.
 In total, these power plants will generate 439 GWh by 2030.

 “We use electricity from renewable energy sources to reduce our carbon footprint.
 We have been looking for ways that our renewable electricity procurement could more clearly contribute to the building of more renewable capacity, while still being easy to implement.
 GO² ticks those boxes, and we’re assessing its role in our future procurement strategy”, says Anna Gedda, Head of Sustainability, H&M group.
 “We are working to achieve 100% renewable electricity for all our operations, and we are currently at 96%.
 This is part of our larger commitment to maximize the use of renewable and sustainable energy throughout our supply chain.”

 “Adding new renewable energy sources was previously only possible through more complex investments in on-site power projects.
 Tågeröd is an example of how companies can consume and contribute to renewable energy production without committing to major infrastructure investments.
-The world will need more renewable energy in the future and business leadership, like H&M has shown, is essential to make this happen,” says Tom Lindberg, Managing Director at ECOHZ.
+The world will need more renewable energy in the future and business leadership, like H&M has shown, is essential to make this happen,” says Tom Lindberg, CEO at Ecohz.